transparentdemocracy/voting-data/readme.md

 ## Convinced of this project's potential?

-We are looking for software developers, designers, marketeers, translators,...
+We are looking for software developers, designers, marketeers, translators, ...

 To get an idea of the **ideas we have planned on a high-level**, have a look at [our board of planned ideas](https://github.com/orgs/transparentdemocracy/projects/1/views/1).